 30.0 Time Limit for Claims/Written Notices

-Any incident or accident resulting in injury, illness or death to the Passenger must be reported immediately to QEI and the vessel’s officers, if such incident or accident occurs on or relates to the Cruise QEI shall not be liable for claims, actions, or losses for bodily injury, emotional injury or distress, property damage, wrongful death, loss of services, lost profits, consequential, exemplary, indirect or punitive damages or otherwise which may arise out of or occur during your travel in connection with the scheduled travel package and any activities conducted in conjunction therewith, unless full details in writing are given to QEI and the vessel’s officers, if applicable, within 185 days after the date of the event giving rise to such claim.
+Any incident or accident resulting in injury, illness or death to the Passenger must be reported immediately to QEI and the Vessel’s officers, if such incident or accident occurs on or relates to the Cruise QEI shall not be liable for claims, actions, or losses for bodily injury, emotional injury or distress, property damage, wrongful death, loss of services, lost profits, consequential, exemplary, indirect or punitive damages or otherwise which may arise out of or occur during your travel in connection with the scheduled Expedition and any activities conducted in conjunction therewith, unless full details in writing are given to QEI and the Vessel’s officers, if applicable, within 185 days after the date of the event giving rise to such claim.
 Suit to recover on any such claim shall not be maintainable unless filed within one (1) year after the date of the event giving rise to such claim and unless served on QEI within 120 days after filing.
 You expressly waive all other potentially applicable state or federal limitation periods.

-QEI will not be liable for any other claim, including but not limited to claims relating to a passenger’s baggage, any alleged violation of civil rights, discrimination, consumer or privacy laws, or other statutory, constitutional or legal rights, or for any losses, damages or expenses relating to or in any way arising under, in connection with, or incident to this ticket or the Passenger’s voyage, other than for injury, illness or death, unless a detailed written claim is presented to QEI within 30 days of the date of the claim or alleged loss.
+QEI will not be liable for any other claim, including but not limited to claims relating to a passenger’s baggage, any alleged violation of civil rights, discrimination, consumer or privacy laws, or other statutory, constitutional or legal rights, or for any losses, damages or expenses relating to or in any way arising under, in connection with, or incident to this ticket or the Passenger’s Expedition, other than for injury, illness or death, unless a detailed written claim is presented to QEI within 30 days of the date of the claim or alleged loss.
 Suit must be filed by passenger within 6 months after the Passenger’s arrival at the final port listed on the ticket, or in the case of non-arrival, from the date on which the Passenger should have arrived.
 Any such lawsuit must be brought by or on behalf of the individual passenger concerned.

-If a written claim is not made and suit is not filed within the time frame set forth above, then the Passenger waives and releases any right he or she may have to make any claim against QEI arising under, in connection with, or incident to this ticket or the voyage.
+If a written claim is not made and suit is not filed within the time frame set forth above, then the Passenger waives and releases any right he or she may have to make any claim against QEI arising under, in connection with, or incident to this ticket or the Expedition.